 All Learning Assistants must meet the same eligibility qualifications and go through the same hiring process, whether they are a humanities student or someone interested in leading a General Chemistry PT section.
 All LAs should be prepared to commit hours for walk-in tutoring, and will meet training and tutoring requirements to become ITPC certified (International Tutor Program Certification).

-ULC staff is typically hired for the full academic year (fall, spring).
 Applications are posted on our website and through CareerNet, with select candidates invited for interviews.
 Hiring offers remain contingent upon schedules and successful completion of the current semester.
-Training activities are required – dates to be determined.
+Training activities at the beginning of each semester (typically the first Friday and Saturday after classes begin) are required.

 Learning Assistants must remain comfortable and knowledgeable tutoring the subjects they have studied, and must be prepared for walk-in sessions by keeping up with the material.
 Preference is given to students who can tutor multiple subjects.